highchair/artinruins-com/_property/central-fire-stations.md

   - url: central-fire-1906c-postcard.jpg
     caption: 'Rare photo from a postcard without the Federal Court in place (built 1906-1908)'
   - url: central-fire-1908c-with-union.jpg
+    caption: 'This postcard labels the current Federal Court House as only a Post Office.
+This building started as the Providence Post Office, Court House and Custom House until a new post office was constructed.'
   - url: central-fire-1910c-and-court-house.jpg
     caption: 'John Hutchins Cady Research Scrapbooks Collection, Providence Public Library, circa 1910'
   - url: central-fire-1910c-firemen-ppl.jpg